rhaido/blog/2015/07/05/monostable-multivibrator-math-and-mods.md

 ![monostable circuit](/static/img/2015/07/04/monostable_and_inputs.png)

-- Do not make _R3_ very big, 1M will already pose some problems.
+- General recommendation: do not make _R3_ very big, 1M will already pose some problems.
 With big resistance, very small current enters the base of _Q2_, thus giving an opportunity to _Q1_ to open first, as much more current can enter its base.
   In addition, any fluctuation/noise of the power rail - for example, from DC